avibaazov/MultipAppQueez/README.md

     Multiple Choice Questions: Answer questions based on images with four possible answers.
     Hint Feature: Use hints to eliminate two incorrect answers.
     Hearts System: Users have four hearts, losing one for each incorrect answer.
-    Score Tracking: Tracks the user's score and displays the current and high scores.

     Game Over Screen: Displays when the user runs out of hearts, with options to restart or exit the game.

 Installation